nanagajui/decipher-research-agent/client/README.md

-# DecipherIt - AI-Powered Research Assistant
+# ResearchForge - AI-Powered Research Platform

-DecipherIt is an AI-powered research assistant that transforms how you explore information.
-Input any source, get instant summaries, chat with your research, and generate FAQs - all in one powerful platform.
+ResearchForge is an advanced AI-powered research platform that transforms how you explore and analyze information.
+Built on top of the open-source DecipherIt project, ResearchForge enhances the experience with additional features and improvements while maintaining the core functionality that makes it a powerful research assistant.

 ## Features